 In Malaysia, the standard of review by the courts on questions of arbitral jurisdiction is generally de novo.
-It was upheld by the High Court in Usahasama SPNB-LTAT Sdn Bhd v ABI Construction Sdn Bhd [2016] 7 CLJ 275 that an appeal under Section 18(8) of the Arbitration Act 2005 involves a full rehearing of all issues afresh and uninfluenced by the prior decision of the arbitrator.
+In Usahasama SPNB-LTAT Sdn Bhd v ABI Construction Sdn Bhd [2016] 7 CLJ 275, the High Court held that an appeal under Section 18(8) of the Arbitration Act 2005 involves a full rehearing of all issues afresh and uninfluenced by the prior decision of the arbitrator(s).